netdata/netdata/docs/cloud/manage/plans.md

  -->

 > ⚠️ On a move to Community, cancellation of active subscription, please note that you will have all your notification methods configurations active for a period of 24 hours.
-> After that, any of those that aren't available on your space's plan at that time will be automatically disabled.
+> After that, any of those that won't available on your space's plan at that time will be automatically disabled.
+You can always re-enable them once you move to the proper paid plan.

 ### Areas impacted by plans